Sirekinging/NOBEL-PRIZE-WINNERS-DATASET-1901-2023/README.md

 Download the Original dataset used for my analysis from this 'Original Csv file (zip folder)' File

-Check out my report of the Nobel Prize Winners (1901 to 2023), all in 'My Analysis' File.
+Check out my analysis of the Nobel Prize Winners (1901 to 2023), all in 'nobel_prize_analysis.ipynb' File.

 Dataset Source - https://www.kaggle.com/datasets/mohamedmostafa259/nobel-prize-winners-from-1901-to-2023/data